mdn/content/files/en-us/web/api/touchevent/shiftkey/index.md

 ---
 {{ APIRef("Touch Events") }}

-The read-only **'shiftKey`** property of the `TouchEvent` interface returns a boolean value indicating whether or not the <kbd>shift</kbd> key is enabled when the touch event is created.
+The read-only **`shiftKey`** property of the `TouchEvent` interface returns a boolean value indicating whether or not the <kbd>shift</kbd> key is enabled when the touch event is created.
 If this key is enabled, the attribute's value is `true`.
 Otherwise, it is `false`.

 ## Syntax